 When you see statistics about home loans, you’ll often see charts titled, “Today’s Rates.”
 That doesn’t mean that all lenders are charging the same finance rates; it is just an average of what various lenders are using that day.
 The most important thing to know is that different lenders have very different business models.

 Most lenders differ in terms of what they charge to process a mortgage loan.
 Traditional lenders can charge various origination and settlement fees, but digital lenders operate with lower upfront costs and faster processes, which opens the customer up to more possibilities of receiving lower fees and interest rates.
 While many brick-and-mortar lenders have large organizations with lots of red tape, modern digital options offer services like eClosings, on-demand approvals, real-time loan options and lower upfront costs for a fast, easy and convenient customer experience.
 When choosing a lender, you should choose just as carefully as you do your new home.

 MYTH #3: Pre-Approval and Pre-Qualification Mean the Same Thing.

-One of the best things you can do for yourself before you get serious about looking at homes is getting an idea of the size of mortgage for which you’ll qualify.
+One of the smart things you can do for yourself before you get serious about looking at homes is getting an idea of the size of mortgage for which you’ll qualify.
 You may want a $500,000 mortgage loan, but don’t look for that type of a home until you know you’ll be able to finance it.
 There are two alternatives for obtaining that information.
 Pre-approval and pre-qualification aren’t the same thing!